 DUI and DWI are usually defined as driving under the influence or driving while impaired by alcohol or other legal or illegal substances.
 A DUI law may prohibit driving under the influence of an alcoholic beverage, driving under the influence of a drug, and driving under the combined influence of an alcoholic beverage and any drug (legal or illegal), regardless of blood-alcohol level.

-To prove a person is guilty of a DUI offense, the state must show certain elements
+To prove a person is guilty of a DUI offense, the following elements must be proven:

-To illustrate, let’s look at a fictional example.
-Cindy Heavyweight left work at 5:00 p.m., and—as she had done every day for the past 20 years—drove straight to the bar.
+Example: Cindy Heavyweight left work at 5:00 p.m., and—as she had done every day for the past 20 years—drove straight to the bar.
 As usual, Cindy had six beers and two shots before setting out for home at 8:00 p.m.
 While driving home, Cindy was stopped by Officer Smith for a broken taillight.
 Cindy wasn’t swerving or driving unsafely.
 When Officer Smith approached Cindy, he could smell a strong odor of alcohol, but Cindy didn’t appear intoxicated.
 Cindy performed three field sobriety tests perfectly, but a breath test revealed a BAC of.09%.
 Although Cindy is guilty of driving with a BAC of.08% or higher, she might not be guilty of a DUI based on impairment because there’s no evidence that her drinking affected her driving.